oracle/graal/compiler/src/org.graalvm.profdiff/src/org/graalvm/profdiff/doc-files/Profdiff.md

 tree.
 Read `OptimizationLog.md` first to understand the meaning of the trees.
 It is possible to compare 2 JIT compilation or a JIT compilation with an AOT compilation.

 The tool reads the data produced by the optimization log.
-The optimization log can is enabled by the `-Dgraal.OptimizationLog` flag (`-H:OptimizationLog` for `native-image`).
+The optimization log is enabled by the `-Dgraal.OptimizationLog` flag (`-H:OptimizationLog` for Native Image).
 Read `OptimizationLog.md` to learn more.

 ## Usage